-The other reasons for the title of this section are not quite so easy to explain, and part of our job this quarter is explaining them.
+The other reasons for the title of this section are not quite so easy to explain, and part of our job this quarter is to explain them.
 The basic further statement is: you can't get there from here.
-Most states in $\mathcal{H}$ cannot be reached by time evolution with any local Hamiltonian for any finite time, starting with a product state.
+Most states in \mathcal{H} cannot be reached by time evolution with any local Hamiltonian for any finite time, starting with a product state.
 (Why am I assuming 'here' is a product state?
 More below.)
 For more rhetoric along these lines, I recommend e.g. this discussion.
 I'll say more about this result in §1.3.
 How is it that there is a thriving theory of condensed matter physics which does have something to say about the list of fulfilling emergent phenomena I described above, which only happen when the dimension of the Hilbert space is so ginormous??
 (How could anyone possibly think we have understood all there is to understand about this?)
-[End of Lecture 1] One reason there is such a thriving theory is that ground states of local Hamiltonians are special.
+One reason there is such a thriving theory is that ground states of local Hamiltonians are special.
 There has been a lot of progress on understanding how they are special in the past X years, a slogan for which is the Area Law for Entanglement.
 Groundstates are less entangled than the vast majority of states of the form (1.1).
-To start giving meaning to these words, let me start by saying that this means that they are on the same planet as mean field theory: 1.1 Mean field theory is product states Mean field theory means restricting attention to states of the form $$|\psi{\rm MF}\rangle = \otimes_x \left(\sum{s_x=1..\mathfrak{D}} c{s_x} |s_x\rangle\right).$$ (1.2) States which can be factorized in this way (in some factorization of $\mathcal{H}$ ) are called unentangled (with respect to that factorization of $\mathcal{H}$ ).
-This writes the state in terms of only $\mathcal{ND}$ numbers $c{s_x}$ , a vast reduction.
-Last quarter (section 4), we derived mean field theory of classical magnets by a variational ansatz for the probability distribution which was factorized: $p(s) = \prod_x p(s_x)$ .
+To start giving meaning to these words, let me start by saying that this means that they are on the same planet as mean field theory: 1.1 Mean field theory is product states Mean field theory means restricting attention to states of the form

+$$|\psi{\rm MF}\rangle = \bigotimes_x \left(\sum{s_x=1..\mathfrak{D}} c{s_x} |s_x\rangle\right).$$ (1.2) States which can be factorized in this way (in some factorization of \mathcal{H}) are called unentangled (with respect to that factorization of \mathcal{H}).
+This writes the state in terms of only $\mathcal{N}\mathfrak{D}$ numbers c{s_x} , a vast reduction.
+The name 'mean field theory' connotes the idea (commonly applied e.g. to models of classical magnets) of considering the experience of a single spin, and treating the effects its neighbors as a single field (the mean field).
+It is possible to derive (see e.g. here (section 4)) this usual mean field theory of classical magnets by a variational ansatz for the probability distribution which is factorized: $p(s) = \prod_x p(s_x)$.
 That is: the free energy computed with this distribution gives a variational bound on the correct equilibrium Boltzmann distribution free energy.
-In the same spirit, think of the expression (1.2) as a variational ansatz with $\mathcal{ND}$ variational parameters.
+In the same spirit, think of the expression (1.2) as a variational ansatz with $\mathcal{N}\mathfrak{D}$ variational parameters.
 An example: the transverse field Ising model (TFIM).
-The last time I taught a special topics course, I spent most of it talking about this model, because there's so much to say about it, and I promised myself I wouldn't do that again.
+A previous time I taught a special topics course, I spent most of it talking about this model, because there's so much to say about it, and I promised myself I wouldn't do that again.
 Nevertheless...
 Place qbits at the sites of some graph.
-Let $$H{\rm TFIM} = -J\left(\sum{\langle ij\rangle} Z_i Z_j + g \sum_i X_i\right).$$ Here $\langle ij \rangle$ indicates the site i and j share a link.
+Let $$H{\text{TFIM}} = -J\left(\sum{\langle ij\rangle} Z_i Z_j + g \sum_i X_i\right).$$ Here $\langle ij \rangle$ indicates the the site i and j share a link.
 The first term is a ferromagnetic (if J > 0) interaction between neighboring spins, diagonal in the Z-basis.
-The name of the model comes from the fact that the term $gJX_i$ is a Zeeman energy associated with a magnetic field in the x direction, transverse to the direction in which the ferromagnetic term is diagonal.
+The name of the model comes from the fact that the term gJX_i is a Zeeman energy associated with a magnetic field in the x direction, transverse to the direction in which the ferromagnetic term is diagonal.
 These terms don't commute with each other.
 When g = 0, it's easy to find groundstates: just make all the spins agree: